-We are RSA Insurance Group plc (RSA), a public limited company registered in England under company number 02339826.
+We are RSA Insurance Group Limited (RSA), a private limited company registered in England under company number 02339826.
 We operate in the UK and we are the relevant Controller of your information.
 Any references to “RSA”, “we”, “us”, or “our” refer to the relevant RSA company within the RSA group that processes your personal data.

 This Privacy Notice extends to the share registry services provided by Equiniti Limited (“Equiniti”).
 We have appointed Equiniti under the rules of the Companies Act to manage our register of shareholders.
 Equiniti’s role as registrar includes keeping an up to date record of shares held by shareholders, administration of dividends, managing share transfers, issuing share certificates, and supporting other functions.
 Equiniti, in carrying out our registry services will process information about you as a shareholder on behalf of RSA.

 From time to time, RSA may appoint alternative organisations to act as our registrar for share registry services, and this Privacy Notice extends to the activities that those organisations may carry out on our behalf.